 The European Union is the first major jurisdiction to introduce a mandatory bonus cap on all material risk takers of banks and investment banks as part of financial regulation.
-Material risk takers can normally only receive variable pay up to a limit of 100% of their fixed salary.10 It is tempting, in the light of the insights underlying Propositions 5 and 6, to observe that bonus caps will also place a limit on the curvature of compensation as the pay must level off once the cap is reached.
+Material risk takers can normally only receive variable pay up to a limit of 100% of their fixed salary.
+It is tempting, in the light of the insights underlying Propositions 5 and 6, to observe that bonus caps will also place a limit on the curvature of compensation as the pay must level off once the cap is reached.
 Hence, one might suspect that bonus caps can help clawback to be effective.

 We don't dissent from this as after the cap is reached curvature of pay is clearly controlled; but we note that nonetheless the effect of bonus caps might be weak in preventing the circumvention of clawback.
-To see why, note that the distributions of available returns are likely to be a long way from uniform and so the bank owner can anticipate a bounded range of possible project values the executive will likely have a choice over with a high degree of certainty.
+To see why, note that it is likely that the bank owner can anticipate a bounded range of possible project values the executive will likely have a choice over with a high degree of certainty.
 The bonus can then be concentrated around this range generating highly convex remuneration schedules over this bounded range.
 These would in turn deliver the owner's preferred project choice rule over this given bounded range of project values.
 Hence, in general, the bonus cap does not prevent the bank owner from significantly undermining the incentive effect of the clawback rule.